War's longest battle exacts high price in 'heart of Ukraine'

 Associated Press

+But their scorched-earth tactics have made it impossible for civilians to have any semblance of a life there.

-“It’s hell on earth right now; I can’t find enough words to describe it,” said Ukrainian soldier Petro Voloschenko, whose military call-sign is Stone, his voice rising with emotion and resentment.
+“It’s hell on earth right now; I can’t find enough words to describe it,” said Ukrainian soldier Petro Voloschenko, who is known on the battlefield as Stone, his voice rising with emotion and resentment.

+The 44-year-old saw the city, located around 100 kilometers (60 miles) from Russia’s border, gradually turned into a wasteland of ruins.
+Most of the houses are crushed, without roofs, ceilings, windows or doors, making them uninhabitable, he said.

 Out of a prewar population of 80,000, a few thousand residents remain.
 They rarely see daylight because they spend most of their time in basements sheltering from the ferocious fighting around and above them.
-The city constantly shudders to the muffled sound of explosions, the whizzing of mortars and a constant sound track of artillery.
+The city constantly shudders with the muffled sound of explosions, the whizzing of mortars and a constant soundtrack of artillery.
 Anywhere is a potential target.

+Bakhmut lies in Donetsk province, one of four that Russia illegally annexed in the fall — but Moscow only controls about half of it.
+To take the remaining half, Russian forces have no choice but to go through Bakhmut, which offers the only approach to bigger Ukrainian-held cities since Ukrainian troops took back Izium in Kharkiv province in September, according to Mykola Bielieskov, a research fellow at Ukraine’s National Institute for Strategic Studies.

 From trenches outside the city, the two sides dug in for what turned into an exhausting standoff as Ukraine clawed back territory to the north and south and Russian airstrikes across the country targeted power plants and other infrastructure.